Nuclear fuel cycle in France

 The nuclear fuel cycle in France comprises all the operations involved in supplying fuel to French nuclear reactors and managing irradiated fuel.
 These operations include ore extraction, uranium concentration, conversion, enrichment, fuel fabrication, irradiation in reactors, recycling, and waste management.

 In France, the upstream and downstream parts of the cycle are handled by companies in the Orano Group (formerly Areva).

 Ore, mined in mainland France from the 1950s until the late 1990s, is now entirely imported.
-It is then converted at the Comurhex plants in Malvési (Aude) and Pierrelatte (Drôme), then enriched at the Georges-Besse plant and soon at the Georges-Besse II plant on the Tricastin nuclear site.
-Reactor fuel assemblies are manufactured by FBFC on the Romans nuclear site for normal fuel and by Melox on the Marcoule nuclear site for Mox, a fuel composed of uranium and plutonium.
+It is then converted at the Comurhex plants in Malvési (Aude) and Pierrelatte (Drôme), then enriched at the Georges-Besse II plant on the Tricastin nuclear site.
+The original Georges-Besse plant closed in 2012.
+Reactor fuel assemblies are manufactured by Framatome on the Romans nuclear site for normal fuel and by Orano Melox on the Marcoule nuclear site for Mox, a fuel composed of uranium and plutonium.
+Orano also conducts reprocessing, which separates fission products and actinides from spent nuclear fuel.

-After three years of irradiation, the fuel has been transformed, with the appearance of plutonium, fission products, and minor actinides.
+After three years of irradiation, spent nuclear fuel has been transformed, with the appearance of plutonium, fission products, and minor actinides.
 What's more, around 1% of the fissile 235 isotope remains, more than in natural uranium (0.7%), and it may be worth enriching this spent uranium for recycling.

-After being stored for a year in a deactivation pool at a nuclear power plant, the assemblies are transported to the La Hague reprocessing plant in the Manche region of France, where all the recoverable radionuclides are separated from the other elements, which are treated as waste.
+After being stored for a year in a deactivation pool at a nuclear power plant, spent nuclear fuel assemblies are transported to the La Hague reprocessing plant in the Manche region of France, where all the recoverable radionuclides are separated from the other elements, which are treated as waste.
 This operation is undertaken after a further three to five years of storage in a pool to allow radioactivity to decay.

-About 850 tons of assemblies are processed each year.
-One-third of the uranium recovered at La Hague (i.e. 280 tons per year) is re-enriched in uranium 235, enabling the annual production of 35 tons of enriched reprocessed uranium (ERU).
+La Hague has the capacity to reprocess about 1,700 tons of spent fuel per year.
+One-third of the uranium recovered at La Hague (i.e. 280 tons per year) is re-enriched, enabling the annual production of 35 tons of enriched reprocessed uranium (ERU) fuel.
 Plutonium and reprocessed uranium are then sent to the Melox plant to manufacture Mox for use in one of the 22 authorized power plants.

 On December 31, 2007, a total of 1,150,969 m^{3} of waste was stored at the various sites, including 2,293 m^{3} of high-level waste.
 The Morvilliers repository in the Aube region of France receives very low-level waste, while the nearby Soulaines repository accepts low- and intermediate-level short-lived waste.
 Long-lived and high-level (HL) waste will be accepted at these deep sites, which will be defined before 2015.

 On November 28, 2008, EDF communicated its cycle development forecasts for the period 2007-2017 to the supervisory authorities based on four scenarios.
 On May 9, 2011, the ASN requested that an additional study be carried out within a year, taking into account the lessons learned from the Fukushima nuclear accident, particularly about deactivation pools and a downward revision of annual production.